-The start date of the next series is 27 September 2014.
+The start date of the next series has not yet been set.

 We aim to provide a brief taste of inshore yacht racing for both novice and improver sailors.
 By the end of Club Class participants will have experienced a short introduction to this fascinating sport, learnt some basic racing techniques and gained essential background knowledge.

 Although essentially a practical event, sessions afloat will be backed up with shore-based sessions in the Club House.
 Participants will gain an appreciation of crew organisation and co-ordination, basic sailing manoeuvres, mark-rounding techniques, starting techniques, the pros and cons of handicap racing versus fleet racing, basic racing rules, essential rope work, sources of meteorological and tidal information and what it means to the racing sailor, race tactics and course planning.

 This is not a training course, the skippers are all experienced amateur volunteers from Brighton Marina Yacht Club.
 The yachts that you will be sailing on are provided by members in order that others may have the opportunity to experience the joys of sailing and in particular inshore yacht racing.
 Those completing Club Class will be encouraged to extend their membership of the Club and join one of the yachts racing regularly out of Brighton Marina.